baudelaine/ocp-esx/README.md

 ## On ESX

-> :warning: If session is new, please [set ESX environment variables](#set-esx-environment-variables) first.
+> :warning: If session is new, please [set-esx--environment-variables](#set-esx-environment-variables) first.

 ### Start other vms